Rental Hours: Closed due to high winds 30-50 km/hr & possible afternoon thunderstorms

-Happy Spring Everyone!We will be opening back up May 19.If you are planning on doing some cold-water spring paddling, please be sure to follow these safety protocols:
+Happy Summer Everyone!If you are planning on doing some cold-water summer paddling in your own boat or up north, please be sure to follow these safety protocols:

 Paddle with a buddy and let someone know the route you will be taking